adshares/adshares-docs/protocol2/synchronization/index.rst

 .. container:: protocol

     Every :ref:`AdServer <protocol-definitions-adserver>` is required to broadcast a URL pointing to its metadata every 24 hours.

 This means that if an :ref:`AdServer <protocol-definitions-adserver>` wants to collect information about other :ref:`AdServers <protocol-definitions-adserver>`, it needs to check every block created within the last 24 hours for the presence of a URL.
 Then, each URL needs to be verified if it actually points to valid metadata.

 Within the metadata, the most important field is `inventoryUrl`, as it points to the current offering of an :ref:`AdServer <protocol-definitions-adserver>`: depending on the role of an AdServer, it's either :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>`, or :ref:`Demand-Side Inventory <protocol-definitions-demandinventory>`, or both.

-Also, as inventory data is likely to change over time, the `inventoryUrl` needs to be queried on a regular basis.
+As inventory data is likely to change over time, the `inventoryUrl` needs to be queried on a regular basis.

+Using the endpoints contained in the `inventoryUrl` field:

 .. container:: protocol

-    Using the endpoints contained in the `inventoryUrl` field:

     * :ref:`SSP <protocol-definitions-ssp>` retrieves :ref:`Demand-Side Inventory <protocol-definitions-demandinventory>` from all available :ref:`DSPs <protocol-definitions-dsp>`
     * :ref:`DSP <protocol-definitions-dsp>` retrieves :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>` from all available :ref:`SSPs <protocol-definitions-ssp>`